 The City of Fruita has been slowly establishing and expanding its trail system.
-The city maintains approximately 6.5 miles of primary, paved, off-street multi-purpose trails.
-Primary multi-purpose trails often form the major trail spines throughout cities, counties, and neighboring communities and are intended to accommodate all trail users, including walkers, joggers, wheelchair cruisers, in-line skaters, recreational and commute bikers, and equestrian users within the same trail corridor on separated trails.
+The city maintains approximately 6.0 miles of primary, paved, off-street multi-purpose trails.
+Primary multi-purpose trails often form the major trail spines throughout cities, counties, and neighboring communities and are intended to accommodate all trail users, including walkers, joggers, wheelchair cruisers, in-line skaters, recreational and commute bicyclists, and equestrian users within the same trail corridor on separated trails.

 Currently, most of these exist as separate segments and the trail system is not fully connected.
-The primary trail segments are Big Salt Wash (0.83 mile); Little Salt Wash (3 segments - 0.85 mile); SH6/50 (2.2 miles); SH340 (0.55 mile); Snooks Bottom (0.3 mile); Little Salt Wash Park (1.36 miles); Sycamore St. (0.12 mile); and Carolina Ave.
-(0.44 mile).
+The primary trail segments are Big Salt Wash (0.83 mile); Little Salt Wash (3 segments - 0.85 mile); SH6/50 (2.2 miles); SH340 (0.55 mile); Snooks Bottom (0.3 mile); and Sycamore Street (0.12 mile).
 There are also numerous trails throughout the city that serve as neighborhood connections.
-Neighborhood trails function as off-street sidewalks to promote connectivity within residential or commercial developments, or parks and open space.
+Local trails function as off-street sidewalks to promote connectivity within residential or commercial developments, or parks and open space.
 These are often provided privately as residential housing is developed throughout the city.
 They are not necessarily built to the same standards as the primary off-street trails, but provide essential connections between neighborhoods and to parks and primary trails.
-In total there are approximately 4 miles of paved neighborhood trails.
+In total, there are approximately 4 miles of paved local trails.